What Is the Student Away at School Discount?

 Note: table data found on the above insurers’ websites.

-There are plenty of ways to save money on car insurance if you or your child are in school.
-This includes taking advantage of other rewards or alternative ways, such as getting a new policy or considering a telematics program.
+There are plenty of ways to save money on car insurance if you or your child in school.
+This includes taking advantage of other college student discounts or alternative ways, such as getting a new policy or considering a telematics program.
 Here are common ways that families can lower costs:

 Qualify for Other Discounts

 • Good student.
-To qualify, insurers want to see good grades.
+To qualify for this discount, insurers want to see good grades.
 Most companies require that pupils maintain a “B” average and be below the age of 25.
-Good students save up to 25%, however, exact savings vary by provider.
+Students with good grades save up to 25%, however, exact savings vary by provider.

 • Safe driver.
-Staying out of trouble and not getting into accidents always leads to lower rates.
+Staying out of trouble and not getting into accidents always leads to lower rates, even for students.
 Insurers reward the safest drivers with the lowest premiums.
-With this, you can save anywhere from 10 to 40%.
+With this discount, you can save anywhere from 10 to 40%.

 • Telematics or usage-based.
-By installing a insurance telematics device in your vehicle to track your driving habits, you could receive lower rates.
-Some insurers even award savings just for signing up.
+By installing a telematics device in your vehicle to track your driving habits, you could receive lower rates.
+Some insurers even award a discount just for signing up.

 • Defensive driving course.
-If take a defensive driving course, either online or in-person, you may qualify for savings.
+If take a defensive driving course, either online or in-person, you may qualify for a discount.
 However, some insurance companies only reduce rates of drivers above the age of 55.
 Be sure to ask your provider for more details.

-Be sure to read our article that ranks the car insurance companies with the best savings opportunities.
-It can help you find the insurer that’s right for you.
+Be sure to read our article that ranks the insurer with the best savings opportunities.
+It can help you find the provider with the best car insurance discounts for students in school.

 Get a Separate Policy